CertifaiAI/CertifAI-Knowledge-Base/SupportGuidelines.md

 There are multiple reasons why a program might not be working on other system but working on your system.
 Do not simply brush off/demotivate audiences based on how it supposed to run / work by its nature.
-Down to the fundamentals, people are asking questions because there's something obviously wrong with it.
+Down to the fundamentals, people are asking questions because **there's obviously something wrong with it.**

 ![Think](metadata/think.gif)